Why You Should Vacation in Luquillo Puerto Rico

-Even Hurricane Maria can’t fade the natural beauty of Luquillo and the resiliance of the people who have worked tirelessly to rebuild, many who still remain without power.
+Even Hurricane Maria can’t fade the natural beauty of Luquillo and the resilience of the people who have worked tirelessly to rebuild.
 The impact of your visit will assist in helping the local businesses and residents.
 It is why you should make Luquillo, Puerto Rico Your Next Vacation Destination and visit today.

 Luquillo is home to a beautiful coastal strip of magnificent beaches: Balneario Monserrate/Luquillo Public Beach, Playa Azul, La Pared, La Fortuna, Mameyes, and La Selva Beach.
-In addition to the breathtaking ocean views, they provide opportunities for all types of water fun.
+In addition to the breathtaking ocean views, they provide opportunities for all types of water sports.

 Oftentimes my most pressing decision of the day is deciding which of the top beaches in northeast Puerto Rico I should visit.
 Spending time on any of Luquillo beaches is a perfect opportunity to experience the natural beauty of both the sea and the land.

 It is one of the most popular beaches with amenities offering food, public bathrooms, showers, parking, and lifeguards.
 There are also designated camping areas.
 You can also access the famous kiosks, offering a wide variety of food, at the west end of beach and it is here you can find tour operators offering kayak and jet ski rentals.